The plant pollination process describes the vital method of sexual

 contained.

-This photograph of a lily clearly shows:
+The photograph of a lily below clearly shows:

+In most cases, more than one individual plant is needed.
 This means that pollen is transferred from one plant, to another individual plant.

 This, in a nutshell is